 Some (non-exhaustive) examples of online transactions include:

 - shopping at sites like Amazon, eBay, Lazada, Qoo10, Shopee, Taobao

-- buying air tickets or booking hotels (provided the bill is paid online)
+- buying air tickets or booking hotels (provided the transaction is processed online)

 - booking movie or attraction tickets